pdee/pdee/python-modes/python-mode-el/doc/commands-python-mode.rst

 This does the following:
  - look for an interpreter with `py-choose-shell-by-shebang'
  - examine imports using `py-choose-shell-by-import'
+ - look if Path/To/File indicates a Python version
  - if not successful, return default value of `py-shell-name'

 When interactivly called, messages the shell name, Emacs would in the given circtumstances.